IsmaelMartinez/teams-for-linux/app/config/README.md

 I haven't explore all the options available in the `electron-log` configuration, so I can't guarantee all the options would work. (specially those options that require a function to be passed)

-* edit the templates to reference to the new log levels to use (and indicate they are hierarchical)
+TODO: Edit the templates to reference to the new log levels to use (and indicate they are hierarchical)